-- The site should be as flat as possible (and elevated), and well cleaned of sharp stones, branches, cones.
-Remember the rule “you lie as you´ve made your bed”.
+- The place for the tent should be as flat as possible (and on a hill), cleared of sharp stones, branches, cones, etc., according to the principle: as you make your bed, so shall you sleep.

-- It is wise to pitch the tent with its opening facing the wind.
-Insects, like flies and mosquitoes, will hide from the wind on the leeward side of the tent.
+- It is wise to set up the tent with its front (entrance) to the wind.
+Insects will hide from the wind on the leeward side of the tent.
 Another equally important reason is to improve ventilation in the tent.

-- Do not pitch your tent directly under tall trees, especially with dry branches.
-Tall trees may attract lightning during thunderstorms, and dry branches can break off and destroy the tent when falling down.
-Another matter is the birds.
-Bird droppings are known to have ruined many a tent.
+- Do not pitch your tent directly under tall trees, especially those with withered branches.
+Tall trees can “attract” lightning during storms, and dry branches can break off in strong winds and destroy the tent.
+And let’s not forget about the feathered inhabitants of trees.
+Bird droppings have destroyed the shell of many a tent.

 At present, most tents have one or two skins, depending on their kind.
 One skin tents are usually lighter, whereas two skins provide far better thermal comfort.
 You should choose ones tent according to its purpose.
 However, there are some universal rules.